-IDN Neurologic Dry Needling for Cranio-Cervical Pain & Dysfunction Course – Riverdale Park, MD
+IDN Neurologic Dry Needling for Cranio-Cervical Pain & Dysfunction Course – Washington, D.C.
+(Riverdale Park), MD

 The purpose of the Neurologic Dry Needling for Cranio-Cervical Pain & Dysfunction Course is to obtain knowledge and clinical skills necessary to diagnose and treat pain and neuromuscular dysfunction in the Cranio-Cervical region.
 This 8.25 -hour applied-learning course combines interactive lectures and practical hands-on labs.
 This advanced level course is intended for clinicians with prior dry needling training and experience.
 It is not a pre-requisite to have attended the IDN Foundation course prior to attending this course; the clinician can have obtained dry needling training from a different educational provider.
 Students participate in several practical sessions, which are intended to provide an understanding and clinical skills to deliver safe and effective Neurologic Dry Needling treatment to the Cranio-Cervical region.
 The practical lab sessions enable students to critically self-evaluate if additional instruction or self-study is needed for clinical competency.
 Participants will be required to complete a post-course multiple choice assessment based on a relevant case study to demonstrate understanding of the key objectives.
 A passing score of > 80% is required

-Continuing Education: Approved for 7 CCUs by the Federation of State Board of Physical Therapy.
-Approved for 8.25 CEUs from Illinois State Board of Physical Therapy and Approved by the Ohio Physical Therapy Board for 8.25 hrs.
+Continuing Education: Approved for 8 Continuing Education Hours by the Federation of State Board of Physical Therapy.
+Approved for 8.25 CEUs from Illinois State Board of Physical Therapy and 8.25 CEUs from the Ohio Physical Therapy Board.

 Neurologic Dry Needling for Cranio-Cervical Pain and Dysfunction